vinyll/HTML2PDF/README.md

 I needed a PDF printer that could be simple, light and quick to run.

 This script on **only 20 lines of code with no lib dependency**!

+## License

+This software is free and provided with an [MIT](https://opensource.org/license/mit) license attached.